olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 ([back to main page](../README.md))

+mLRS supports a number of external ELRS modules as well as the internal ELRS modules in a number of popular radios.

 > [!IMPORTANT]
 > 868/915 MHz ELRS Tx modules are only compatible with ELRS 868/915 and Frsky R9 receivers; they are incompatible with SX126x/STM32WLE hardware (MatekSys mR900, SeeedStudio Wio-E5, EBYTE E77 MBL, E77 Easy Solder)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).

 > [!NOTE]
-> mLRS only supports 400k baudrate, for external Tx modules navigate to MODEL SETTINGS->MODEL SETUP->External RF and select Mode = CRSF and Baudrate = 400k; for internal Tx modules navigate to SYS->HARDWARE and select Type = CRSF and Baudrate = 400k.
+> mLRS only supports CRSF for 400k baudrate.
+For external Tx modules navigate to MODEL SETTINGS->MODEL SETUP->External RF and select Mode = CRSF and Baudrate = 400k; for internal Tx modules navigate to SYS->HARDWARE and select Type = CRSF and Baudrate = 400k.

-## External Modules ##
+## External Tx Modules ##

-mLRS supports the following ELRS external modules:
+mLRS supports the following external ELRS modules:

 | Module                   | Target                          | Frequency Band | Transmit Power   |
 | ------------------------ | ------------------------------- | -------------- | ---------------- |